Mike-Revy/DynamicWebExample/README.md

     To test in browser go to localhost:3000
     Should see Hello from express in browser to kill expressNode.js .. go to command window and enter <ctrl-c>

+Next I check to see if I can use expressHandlebars
+I set up a subdirectory views and views/layout